 - We asked people whether over the past month, they had done less than they would have liked because of their mental or emotional health (such as feeling anxious or depressed).
-71% said that there were no occasions over the past month when they'd done less as a result of their mental or emotional health.
-But 19% had done less 'some of the time' and one-in-ten 'all or most of the time'. - We also asked people about their 'vitality' that is whether they felt they had a lot of energy.
-38% said that they had little or no energy over the past month. - We also asked whether respondents had visited their GP over the past year, about an emotional or mental health problem.
-Over a guarter (28%) had seen their GP about this type of issue. - Respondents also told us how they had been feeling often or all of the time over the last 2 weeks in other ways such as:
+Over half (57%) said that there were no occasions over the past month when they'd done less as a result of their mental or emotional health.
+But a third had done less 'some of the time' and 11% 'all or most of the time'. - We also asked people about their 'vitality' that is whether they felt they had a lot of energy.
+Almost half (45%) said that they had little or no energy over the past month. - We also asked whether respondents had visited their GP over the past year, about an emotional or mental health problem.
+Over a third (35%) had seen their GP about this type of issue - Respondents also told us how they had been feeling often or all of the time over the last 2 weeks in other ways such as: